SolarLune/tetra3d/readme.md

 It evokes a similar feeling to primitive 3D game consoles like the PS1, N64, or DS.
 Being that a software renderer is not _nearly_ fast enough for big, modern 3D titles, the best you're going to get out of Tetra is drawing some 3D elements for your primarily 2D Ebiten game, or a relatively rudimentary fully 3D game (_maybe_ something on the level of a PS1 or N64 game would be possible).
 That said, limitation breeds creativity, and I am intrigued at the thought of what people could make with Tetra.

-In general, Tetra3D's just a basic software renderer, so you can target higher resolutions (1080p) or lower resolutions (as an example, 398x224 seems to be similar enough resolution to PS1 while maintaining a 16:9 resolution).
-Anything's fine as long as the target GPU can handle generating a render texture for the resolution (as that's how depth testing is done).
+In general, Tetra3D's just a basic software renderer, so you can target higher resolutions (1080p) or lower resolutions (as an example, 398x224 seems to be a similar enough resolution to PS1 while maintaining a 16:9 resolution).
+Anything's fine as long as the target GPU can handle generating a render texture for the resolution (if you have depth testing / depth texture rendering on, as that's how depth testing is done).

 ## Why did I make it?